-- (d) On November 9, 2019, Vanadium One announced it has completed the first tranche of a non-brokered private placement financing.
-Pursuant to the financing, the Company issued 9,750,000 common share units at a price of \$0.07 per unit for gross proceeds of \$682,500.
-Each unit will consist of one common share in the capital of the Company and one-half common share purchase warrant.
-Each warrant will entitle its holder to purchase one additional common share at an exercise price of \$0.11 for a period of 24 months following the closing date of the private placement.
-A cash fee of \$2,430 was incurred as unit issuance costs. - (e) On December 10, 2019, the Vanadium One announced it has completed the second tranche of its non-brokered private placement financing.
+(b) On December 10, 2019, Vanadium One completed the second tranche of its non-brokered private placement financing.
 Pursuant to the financing, the Company issued a total of 2,160,715 common share units at a price of \$0.07 per unit for gross proceeds of \$151,250.
 Each Unit is comprised of one common share plus one-half warrant.
 Each full warrant entitles its holder to purchase one additional common share at an exercise price of \$0.11 for a period of 24 months following the closing date of the private placement.
 A cash fee of \$6,078 was incurred as unit issuance costs.